ºÚÁϳԹÏ

 Key facts

-• Meningococcal disease is a contagious disease caused by meningococcal bacteria.
+• Meningococcal disease is a contagious illness caused by meningococcal bacteria.

 • Meningococcal disease is a medical emergency.